🏦Loan Details

 Does this calculator store my personal data or loan details?

 No. All calculations run directly in your browser using JavaScript.
-We do not ask for personal information such as your name, email or ID, and we do not store the numbers you enter.
+We do not ask for personal information and do not store the numbers you enter.
 The results are for your own planning and comparison only.

 What is the difference between EMI and simple interest?